CEbere15/2006-Election-Data/README.md

 This data project was made with the goal of gaining insights into the performances of each party, nominee in the 2006 Congressional Elections, depending on their state, region, incumbency, gender, the type of congressional seat being contested (Senate, House of Representatives, Delegate), and district partisanship.
 Through analyzing each nominee, in each race, one is able to identify the overall trends that the country had when it came to voting in these elections.

-### Data Sources

-Nominee Data: The primary dataset used for the analysis is in the '2006_nominees.csv' file, which has all the nominees for the congressional elections, whether they are the incumbent, the race that they participated in, their vote share, along with information on which party they are affiliated with, what party the seat their contesting belongs to, and more.

-Incumbent Data: A secondary dataset that for the analysis is in 'incumbent_data.csv' file, which shows who the most recent seat holder is for each race, when their term started, their decision in the upcoming election, and the partisan ratings for their contest.

 ### Tools
 - Excel - Data Cleaning / Preperation
   - Used to compile datasets from multiple sources and organize them in worksheets.